 3. Golden Lion Tamarins

 Golden Lion Tamarins monkeys scientifically known as Leontopithecus rosalia is a small New World monkeys that belong to the family Callitrichidae.
-It is also known as the golden marmoset and is native to the Atlantic coastal forests of Brazil.
-The monkey is endangered species and as of now, 3,200 individuals are left in the wild.
+These beautiful orange animals are also known as the golden marmoset and are native to the Atlantic coastal forests of Brazil.
+The monkey is an endangered species and as of now, 3,200 individuals are left in the wild.

 Talking about its appearance, these monkeys have a bright reddish orange pelage and extra long hairs around the face and ears.
 The front of the monkey is dark and hairless.
-The dietary habit is omnivorous in nature and its feeds on fruits, insects, and small invertebrates.
+The dietary habit is omnivorous and it feeds on fruits, insects, and small invertebrates.
 The avarage lifespan of monkey species is between 10 to 12 years in the wild and upto 20 years in captivity.

 4. Vervet Monkeys